Translational Medicine in Familial Hypercholesterolemia

 FH Pioneer Award

 Nobel laureates Drs.
-Micheal S. Brown and Joseph L. Goldstein were presented with the FH Pioneer award by the Family Heart Foundation for their remarkable research that has led to the understanding of cellular cholesterol metabolism, contributing directly to the discovery and development of therapies that have saved millions of lives worldwide.
+Micheal S. Brown and Joseph L. Goldstein were presented with the FH Pioneer award by the Family Heart Foundation for their remarkable research that has led to the understanding of cellular cholesterol metabolism, contributing directly to the discovery and development of therapies that have saved millions of lives worldwide

 In their keynote presentation, Dr. Brown recounted their first hypothesis that the overproduction of cholesterol was due to a failure of feedback inhibition of the HMG-CoA Reductase and how, through rigorous experiments, they reached the discovery that a mutation in the LDL receptor gene is responsible for the overproduction of cholesterol.